Operation Crossroads: Arkansas

 Arkansas was the closest ship to the bomb other than the ship from which it was suspended.
 The underwater shock wave crushed the starboard side of her hull, which faced the bomb, and rolled the battleship over onto her port side.
 It also ripped off the two starboard propellers and their shafts, along with the rudder and part of the stern, shortening the hull by 25 ft.

-She was next seen by Navy divers, the same year, lying upside down with her bow on the rim of the underwater bomb crater and stern angled toward the center.
+She was next seen by Navy divers the same year, lying upside down with her bow on the rim of the underwater bomb crater and stern angled toward the center.
 There was no sign of the superstructure or the big guns.
 The first diver to reach Arkansas sank up to his armpits in radioactive mud.
-When National Park Service divers returned in 1989 and 1990, the bottom was again firm-packed sand, and the mud was gone.
+When National Park Service divers returned in 1989 and 1990, the bottom was again firm-packed with sand, and the mud was gone.
 They were able to see the barrels of the forward guns, which had not been visible in 1946.

 All battleships are top-heavy and tend to settle upside down when they sink.
 Arkansas settled upside down, but a 1989 diver's sketch of the wreck shows hardly any of the starboard side of the hull, making it look like the ship is lying on her side.
-Most of the starboard side is present, but severely compacted.
+Most of the starboard side is present but severely compacted.

 The superstructure has not been found.
 It either was stripped off and swept away or is lying under the hull, crushed and buried under sand which flowed back into the crater, partially refilling it.
 The only diver access to the inside is a tight squeeze through the port side casemate, called the "aircastle."
 The National Park Service divers practiced on the similar casemate of the battleship USS Texas, a museum ship, before entering Arkansas in 1990.

 Contrary to popular belief, Arkansas was not lifted vertically by the blast of the weapon test.
-Forensic examination of the wreck during multiple surveys since the test conclusively show that structural failure of hull plating along the starboard side allowed rapid flooding and capsized the ship.
+Forensic examination of the wreck during surveys since the test conclusively show that structural failure of hull plating along the starboard side allowed rapid flooding and capsized the ship.

 Aircraft carriers

 Saratoga, placed close to Baker, sank 7.5 hours after the underwater shock wave opened up leaks in the hull.
 Immediately after the shock wave passed, the water wave lifted the stern 43 ft and the bow 29 ft, rocked the ship side to side, and crashed over her, sweeping all five moored airplanes off the flight deck and knocking the stack over onto the deck.
-She remained upright and outside the spray column, but close enough to be drenched by radioactive water from the collapsing cauliflower head as well as by the base surge.
-Blandy ordered tugs to tow the carrier to Enyu island for beaching, but Saratoga and the surrounding water remained too radioactive for close approach until after she sank.
+She remained upright and outside the spray column but close enough to be drenched by radioactive water from the collapsing cauliflower head as well as by the base surge.
+Blandy ordered tugs to tow the carrier to Enyu Island for beaching, but Saratoga and the surrounding water remained too radioactive for close approach until after she sank.
 She settled upright on the bottom, with the top of her mast 40 ft below the surface.